zakariaCHOUKRI/securesync/README.md

 ## Features

-- **User-Friendly GUI**: A clean and intuitive interface using Qt widgets for easy navigation.
+- **Intuitive GUI**: Built using the Qt framework, offering a straightforward and easy-to-navigate interface.
-- **Local File Synchronization**: Core functionality for selecting folders, comparing file versions, and updating files locally.
+- **Local File Synchronization**: Enables users to select folders, compare file versions, and synchronize files locally.
-- **Version Management**: Keep track of changes, timestamps, and user modifications, allowing users to roll back to previous file versions.
+- **Version Control**: Tracks file changes, timestamps, and user modifications, with the option to revert to previous versions.
-- **Secure Authentication**: Integration of a secure login system with hashed and securely stored passwords.
+- **Secure Authentication**: Integrates a secure login system, utilizing password hashing and secure storage.
-- **Remote File Synchronization**: Extend the tool to support remote file synchronization over a network using basic socket programming.
+- **Remote Synchronization**: Supports file synchronization over networks, employing basic socket programming for secure transfers.
-- **Multithreading**: Introduce multithreading to enhance the performance of file synchronization processes.
-- **Error Handling and Logging**: Implement mechanisms to handle network issues, file conflicts, and a logging system to track synchronization activities and errors.
+- **Error Handling and Logging**: Robust mechanisms to handle various issues like network errors, file conflicts, along with a detailed logging system for tracking activities and errors.
-- **Security Enhancements**: Implement secure file transfer protocols, such as SSH or SSL, to encrypt data during remote synchronization.

 ## Getting Started